-With the aim to continue exploring the possibilities to expand the pool of available computing resources for IceCube, in April 2017 we requested a test allocation for the TITAN5 supercomputer, at the DOE Oak Ridge National Laboratory.
+With the aim to continue exploring the possibilities to expand the pool of available computing resources for IceCube, in April 2017 we requested a test allocation for the TITAN supercomputer, at the DOE Oak Ridge National Laboratory.
 We were awarded 1 million TITAN-hours via the "Director's Discretionary Allocation" program to test the feasibility of running IceCube payloads in that system.
 The TITAN supercomputer is a very attractive resource because of its large number of GPUs: 18,688 NVIDIA Tesla K20.
 However, its runtime environment is very different from the standard HTC clusters where IceCube usually runs.
+In January 2019, we renewed our allocation for an additional 1 million TITAN-hours.
 We have an ongoing project to try to investigate the best options to integrate TITAN with the IceCube computing infrastructure in an efficient way.
 One fairly labor intensive way has been tested, and more automated approaches are being explored.